microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

 --------------------------------------------

-To send messages to the Office Online iframe, you must set the PostMessageOrigin property in your WOPI CheckFileInfo response to the URL of your host frame.
+To send messages to the Office Online iframe, you must set the PostMessageOrigin property in your WOPI CheckFileInfo response to the URL of your host page.
 If you do not do this, Office Online will ignore any messages you send to its iframe.

 You can send the following messages; all others are ignored: